-Now this modern bread (which is what we have today) is many times more inflammatory than it once used to be.
+Now this modern bread is many times more inflammatory than it once used to be.

 But the modifications don’t stop there!

 How much more than just five ingredients does it have?
-How many times can you multiply five to get the number of ingredients it has?
+How many times can I multiply five to get the number of ingredients it has?

 Here’s a picture of traditional bread:

 So, what exactly was being added to bread then?
 All of these added preservatives, the artificial flavors, the stabilizers, the enhancers.
 If bread was fine back then, what was the reason to add this?